Table of Contents

 The Basic Principles of Blockchain

-At its core, blockchain operates on the principle of decentralization.
 Instead of relying on a single central authority, each transaction is verified by multiple computers (nodes) across the network.
-This verification process, known as consensus, ensures the validity and security of the data.

 How Blockchain Technology Works Step by Step with Diagram